Topological order in higher composites: Acknowledgements

 \section{Acknowledgements}

 The author thanks Johan Carlstrom, Nikolay Prokofiev, T.H.
 Hansson, Emil Bergholtz and especially Boris Svistunov for many useful discussions.
-This work is supported by the Swedish Research Council Grants 2016-06122 and 2022-04763 by the Knut and Alice Wallenberg Foundation through the Wallenberg Center for Quantum Technology (WACQT).
+This work is supported by the Swedish Research Council Grants 2016-06122 and 2022-04763, by Olle Engkvists Stiftelse and by the Knut and Alice Wallenberg Foundation through the Wallenberg Center for Quantum Technology (WACQT).